Code-Institute-Submissions/MS1_Buttercup_Lodge/README.md

     <li>If there's any change regarding breakfast cost.
     <li>If they are fully booked out or not.
     <li>The layout and content is the same.
+    <li>Things are where they are when I last visited.
+So I can easily find the information I'm looking for.
     <li>If contact information is the same.
 </ul>